-- 1. Call 1st Evacuation Warden at the EAP to allow the staff to return and reenter the building. - 2.
+- 1. Call Alternate Evacuation Director at the EAP to allow the staff to return and re-enter the building. - 2.
 Assign an Evacuation Warden to assist staff with disabilities back to their rooms. - 3.
-De-brief all Evacuation Wardens (collect facts) to write-up a report and submit to EH&S.
+De-brief all Evacuation Wardens (collect facts) and submit report to EH&S.